Eko-Refugium/DNAbyte/docs/pipeline-architecture.md

 ## Data Classes

-Data Classes are the stored intermediate states of the pipline, this means between every step of the pipline the structure of the ingoing and resoulting data is checkt to be compatible with the rest of the pipeline.
-Each data class represents a structure that errises in the pipeline.
+Data Classes are the stored intermediate states of the pipeline, this means between every step of the pipeline the structure of the ingoing and resulting data is checked to be compatible with the rest of the pipeline.
+Each data class represents a structure that arises in the pipeline.
 The type system prevents mismatches, ensuring you can't accidentally pass binary data to a function expecting DNA sequences.

-Classes carry additional a dictionray that can be used by the modules to store metadata used in debuging and benchmarking.
+Classes carry additional a dictionary that can be used by the modules to store metadata used in debugging and benchmarking.

-### The Data througout the pipeline
+### The Data throughout the pipeline

 ```
 Data                   → Raw file content, filesystem representation